olivercederborg/poimandres-wezterm/README.md

 # Poimandres for Wezterm

-**Contents of this repo have been moved to [poimandres.nvim](https://github.com/olivercederborg/poimandres.nvim) as extras, therefor this repo's contents might be outdated**
+**⚠️ Contents of this repo have been moved to [poimandres.nvim](https://github.com/olivercederborg/poimandres.nvim) as extras, therefor this repo's contents might be outdated ⚠️**

 ## Screenshots